Calculators

 For example, you might eat between noon and 8 pm and fast for the remaining 16 hours.

 This time-restricted method is the easiest to follow and can be incorporated into most lifestyles.
+Recent research has demonstrated SIGNIFICANT health and weight benefits from this method.

 5:2 Diet